TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   development checkout in a sibling directory.

 - Titles and authors are converted entirely within captub, not using ltx2crossxml.
-This is done because we need to generate the author's HTML strings for the TUGboat contents and lists pages anyway.
+This is done because we need to generate the author HTML strings for the TUGboat contents and lists pages anyway.
 We specify this using the --rpi-is-xml option (in the Makefiles).